thelinmichael/smhi-node/README.md

     pis: 0,
     pcat: 3
     },
-    ... (and so on, ten days forward with decreasing granularity) }
+    ... (and so on, ten days into the future)
+}
 ```

 ### Examples
-Some examples using the wrapper, making the same query and getting the same response as above.
-It uses the same [promises that's in EcmaScript 6](http://www.html5rocks.com/en/tutorials/es6/promises/).
+Below are two examples of wrapper use cases, using same query and getting the same response shown above.

 #### Will it rain during the next hour?